 Step 6: The Testing Setup

 I made this setup (cf. picture) to test my controller.
-I am now able to select a speed and see how the controller react.
-Also I can estimate how much power is delivered.
+I am now able to select a speed and see how the controller reacts.
+Also I can estimate how much power is delivered by multiplying U and I showed on the power supply screen.
 Although the motor doesn't behave exactly like a wind turbine I consider that this approximation is not so bad.
 Indeed, as the wind turbine, when you break the motor, it slows down and when you let it turn freely, it reaches a maximum speed. (the torque-speed curve is a strait line for a DC motor and a sort of parabola for wind turbines)

 - The battery over voltage is not controlled (there is a protection circuit in the battery)

-- The stepper motor has a noisy output so I need to average over a long period 0.6 sec.
+- The stepper motor has a noisy output so I need to average the measurement over a long period 0.6 sec.